 Flanders Park Overview

-Flanders Park, located at 4220 Passchendaele Rd SW, offers a charming southwest Calgary dog park for canine fun and relaxation.
+Flanders Park, located at 4220 Passchendaele Rd SW, is a charming southwest Calgary neighborhood park welcoming dogs and their owners for leashed walks and relaxation.

-The park boasts open grassy fields ideal for fetch, with mature trees providing ample shade during sunny days.
+The park boasts open grassy fields and mature trees providing ample shade during sunny days — ideal for a leisurely leashed walk.

-Well-kept pathways circle Flanders Park, ensuring year-round access for quick strolls or extended walks with your dog.
+Well-kept pathways circle Flanders Park, ensuring year-round access for quick strolls or extended walks with your dog on leash.

-Nestled in Garrison Woods, this southwest Calgary dog park fosters a friendly community vibe among regular visitors.
+Nestled in Garrison Woods, this southwest Calgary park fosters a friendly community vibe among regular visitors.

 Benches and waste stations are thoughtfully placed throughout, enhancing convenience and safety for all park users.